The day Bangladesh was bornDecember 15th, 2007 - 5:13 pm ICT by admin

 Even in 1971, Pakistan had the support of the United States.
 But it did not help the military in putting down legitimate aspirations of the people.
 Even after three-and-half decades, people in Bangladesh have not forgotten the events of 1971.
 On December 14, thousands of Bangladeshis gathered at the 1971 war memorial and called for the hanging of war criminals.

-Tags: ali bhutto, dacca, demographic pressures, diplomatic efforts, east pakistan, formal surrender, group captain, indian army, indian subcontinent, jagjit singh arora, military crackdown, national parliament, pakistan army, pakistani army, results of elections, tikka khan, west bengal, west pakistan, western border, yahya khan
+Tags: ali bhutto, dacca, east pakistan, formal surrender, government of india, group captain, indian army, indian subcontinent, indo pak war, jagjit singh arora, national parliament, news desk, news desks, news editors, pakistan army, pakistani army, results of elections, tikka khan, west pakistan, yahya khan